getinstachip/vpm/README.md

   - `<module.sv>`: Verilog or SystemVerilog module to generate documentation for
   - `<repo_url>`: Link to the repository where the module is stored &nbsp;
 - Generation location can be overwritten in `vpm.toml`.
-All documentaion contains the following sections:
+All documentation contains the following sections:
   1. Overview and module description
   2. Pinout diagram
   3. Table of ports